 \section{Introduction}

-Quantum mechanics in its standard formulation is a linear and algebraic theory and classical mechanics non-linear and geometrical.
-In the geometrical description of classical mechanics the states are represented by points of a symplectic manifold $\mathcal{M}$ which is called the phase space \cite{Abraham_1978}.
+In the geometrical description of classical mechanics the states are represented by the points of a symplectic manifold $\mathcal{M}$ which is called the phase space \cite{Abraham_1978}.
 The space of observables consists of the real-valued and smooth functions on the phase space.
 The measurement of an observable $f:\mathcal{M}\longrightarrow \mathbb{R}$ in a state $p\in \mathcal{M}$ is given by $f(p)$.
 The space of observables is equipped with the structure of a commutative and associative algebra.
 The symplectic structure of the phase space also provides it with the Poisson bracket.
-An observable $f$ is associated with a vector field $X_{f}$ called the Hamiltonian vector field of $f$.
+An observable $f$ is associated with a vector field $X_{f}$.
 Hence, flow on the phase space is generated by each observable.
-Dynamics is given by a particular observer called the Hamiltonian $H$ and the flow generated by the Hamiltonian vector field $X_{H}$ is describing the time evolution of the system on the phase space.
+Moreover, the dynamics is given by a particular observer called the Hamiltonian $H$ and the flow generated by the Hamiltonian vector field $X_{H}$ describes the time evolution of the system on the phase space.

 In quantum mechanics the systems correspond to rays in the Hilbert space $\mathcal{H}$, and the observables are represented by hermitian/self-adjoint linear operators on $\mathcal{H}$.
-Moreover, the space of observables is a real vector space equipped with two algebraic structures, namely the Jordan product and the commutator bracket which equips the space of observables with the structure of a Lie algebra.
+Moreover, the space of observables is a real vector space equipped with two algebraic structures, namely the Jordan product and the commutator bracket.
+Thus the space of observables is equipped with the structure of a Lie algebra.
 However, the measurement theory is different compare with the classical mechanics.
 In the standard interpretation of quantum mechanics, the measurement of an observable $\hat{A}$ in a state $\ket{\psi}\in\mathcal{H}$ gives an eigenvalue of $\hat{A}$.
 The observable $\hat{A}$ also gives rise to a flow on the state space as in the classical theory.
 But the flow is generated by the 1-parameter group $e^{i\hat{A}t}$ that preserves the linearity of the Hilbert space.
-Moreover, dynamics is covered by a specific observable, called the Hamiltonian operator $\hat{H}$.
+The dynamics is governed by a specific observable, called the Hamiltonian operator $\hat{H}$.